Born: c. 0991 in Arezzo, Italy

 Nation of Origin: France/Italy

 Micrologus de disciplina artis musicae (a theoretical work describing the music of Guido's time) (1025)

 Guido also created the system of solmisation using the syllables ut, re, mi, fa, sol, and la.
 The six syllables were derived from the first syllables of each of the first six phrases of the text of a hymn to St. John the Baptist ("Ut queant laxis", "Resonare fibris", "Mira gestorum", "Famuli tuorum", "Solve polluti", and "Labii reatum").
 The first phrase of the hymn begins on c and each of the other phrases begins one scale degree higher than its predecessor.
 The syllable "ut" is still used in France but "do" is used almost everywhere else.
 Guido discovered that using syllables to teach chants made it possible for his singers to learn new chants more quickly.
-He even created a method to teach the syllables by pointing to sections of his hand.
-The "Guidonian Hand" has been immortalized in numerous illustrations and was used widely as a teaching tool.
-Guido's innovative teaching methods even garnered attention from the Papacy in Rome where he gave a demonstration of his teaching techniques to Pope John XIX in 1028.
+A popular teaching method arose to teach the syllables by pointing to sections of his hand.
+The "Guidonian Hand" has been immortalized in numerous illustrations and was used widely as a teaching tool but there is no direct evidence that Guido created this particular mnemonic device.
+Nonetheless, Guido's innovative teaching methods garnered attention from the Papacy in Rome where he gave a demonstration of his teaching techniques to Pope John XIX in 1028.

 Apel, Willi, The Notation of Polyphonic Music 900-1600, 5th ed., Mediaeval Academy of America, 1961, ASIN: 0910956154